HNTB: History

 Waddell & Harrington was formed in 1907 as a partnership between John Alexander Low Waddell and John Lyle Harrington and was based in Kansas City, Missouri, but had offices in Portland, Oregon, and Vancouver, British Columbia.
 The company designed more than 30 vertical-lift bridges for highways and railroads.
 After Howard's partnership, Waddell & Harrington eventually became Harrington, Howard & Ash.
 In 1941, it changed its name to Howard, Needles, Tammen & Bergendoff when Enoch Needles, Henry Tammen & Ruben Bergendoff joined as partners.
 In 1975, it merged with Kivett and Myers to form a sports architecture practice.
 In 1982, it acquired the rail firm of Thomas K. Dyer adding track, signal, communications and traction power to its portfolio, thus positioning the firm to serve the rail industry.
 In 1993, it formally changed its name to HNTB Corporation.
 In 2000, the firm became employee-owned.

 Services

 Architecture

 Levi's Stadium, designed by HNTB, broke ground on April 19, 2012 and was opened on July 17, 2014.
 The estimate construction cost was US$1.3 billion.

 Along with MANICA Architecture, HNTB developed the new home for the Las Vegas Raiders, Allegiant Stadium.
 Work began on November 13, 2017, was opened on July 31, 2020, and had a US$1.9 billion construction cost.

 HNTB's architecture projects have included Levi's Stadium in San Francisco, home of the San Francisco 49ers, completed in 2014; the Wichita Dwight D. Eisenhower Airport terminal, which opened in 2015; an expansion of Kroger Field at the University of Kentucky; Camping World Stadium reconstruction in Orlando in 2014; and Bartle Hall Convention Center Ballroom Expansion in 2007.

+HNTB will assist MANICA Architecture in designing and building a new stadium for the Kansas City Chiefs in Kansas City, Kansas.